CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Individual Guides/Custom Maps and Dithering.md

 ## Custom Map app

-The custom map app hosted [here](https://pip-boy.com/) on our tie-in website allows the upload of custom map images to your device to replace the stock map animations with a scrollable map similar to the one in the games, For a tutorial on app installation please go **LINK GOES HERE**.
+The custom map app hosted [here][pip-boy-website] on our tie-in website allows the upload of custom map images to your device to replace the stock map animations with a scrollable map similar to the one in the games, For a tutorial on app installation please go **LINK GOES HERE**.
 The app was created by the